German Shepherd Now

 Royal Canin’s German Shepherd formula is one of the most polarizing kibbles you can buy.
-People either swear by it or dismiss it the second they see “chicken by-product meal” as the first ingredient.
-I’ve been on both sides.
+People either swear by it or dismiss it the second they see by-product meal near the top of the ingredient list — there’s not much middle ground.
+I’ve been on both sides of that reaction.

 The pitch is that this kibble is engineered for the breed.
 Not just large dogs.
 Not just dogs with sensitive stomachs.
 Specifically German Shepherds.
 Royal Canin’s product page leans hard into this.